© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Pound and hut circles N of Hawk's Tor is a scheduled monument protected by Historic England under reference 1002516.
 View the official record →

-Pound and hut circles north of Hawk's Tor is a Bronze Age settlement site located on Bodmin Moor in Devon.
+Pound and hut circles north of Hawk's Tor is a Bronze Age settlement complex located on Bodmin Moor in Devon.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002516.

 Pound and hut circles N of Hawk's Tor is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002516.